 Pikes Peak Alpine School COVID-19 Management Plan

 We are now living in the age of COVID-19.
 PPAS does not have all of the answers and we cannot remove the threat of COVID-19.
 We can however take steps to reduce our exposure to, and the spread of SARS-CoV-2 (the virus that causes the COVID-19 disease).
 As with many hazards in the mountains (such as rock fall, avalanches, and lightning), we will take steps to reduce our risk of exposure but we can not remove it all together.
-The only way we can remove those risks completely is by staying home and not going to the mountains at all.

 Staff training to address and promote reduction practices will now be included in our guiding and business standards.